“What intuitive leadership mindset and productive practices can I use to avoid burnout and overwhelm?”

-If you missed it, here’s part 1, head over there for more mindset inspiration before diving into this bad boy.
+If you missed it, here’s part 1, head over there for tips 1-10 before diving into part 2 of how to go from burned out to turned on with a massive mindset shift.
 Why is taking proactive intentional action so needed in today’s world?
 I’m going to be bold and say that burnout, overwhelm, exhaustion and frustration, whatever your flavor is, is keeping you small.
 Keeping you from taking on that big goal and dream you have, even if that goal is to work less and have more white space in your day.

 Dealing with burnout and overwhelm involves facing hidden habits we may not even be aware we have, So let’s get ahead of those right now.